 However, based on complaints received, the possibility remains for annoyance for some people living in proximity to a wind farm and perceiving low frequency noises or vibrations while inside their residence.
-More work is still required to determine whether or not the noise or vibration source in question is the wind farm or some other source.
-The Office's complaint data has seen a significant reduction over time from complainants citing concerns about low frequency noise or vibrations emanating from operating wind farms.
+More work is still required to determine whether or not the low frequency noise or vibration source in question is from the wind farm or some other source.